intel/dffml/examples/swportal/README.rst

 .. image:: https://github.com/SAP/project-portal-for-innersource/raw/main/docs/overview.png
     :alt: Screenshot of SAP InnerSource portal showing grid of projects

-Do this in a new terminal, as you'll be leaving a HTTP server running for the rest of the example.

 We need to download the code first for the portal first.
 We'll be working from a snapshot so you'll see a long string of hex which is the git commit.
 We download the code and rename the downloaded directory to ``html-client``.